k-jingyang/firecracker-cp/README.md

       1. Give it an IP address, and UP both the bridge and the TAP

 ## Questions
 1. `firecracker-cp` creates the TAP interface, however, firecracker is unable to use it as the tap interface is busy.
 How to handle this?
-Persist and close
+   - Persist and close
-   1. But got a different error, most likely due to the library's TAP creation implementation and using `ip tuntap`
+   - Firecracker does not support MultiQueue TAP interfance, whatever is this..?